chutapont/Retail_Data_Analysis_and_Visualization/README.md

 Source: [Kaggle.com](https://www.kaggle.com/datasets/bhavikjikadara/retail-transactional-dataset)

-##Insights and Recommendations
+## Insights and Recommendations
+- Over 77k customers are regular customers that aged 20-29.
+They contribute up to 25% of the total sales amount.
+However, only 5k customers aged 20-29 are premium customers.
+Consider adding more benefits to the customer loyalty program to convert regular customers to premium customers and to retain those customers.
 - While all product brands are generating stable sales across each month of the year, Electronic brands: BlueStar, Misubhisi, and Whirepool can generate sales in particular months only.
-Further investigation is needed to uncover the underlying reasons of such result and consider adding promotions to recover sales.
+Further investigation is needed to uncover the underlying reasons that bring about such result and consider adding promotions to recover sales.
 - Product sales have fallen during the last quarter and remained flat throughout September to December - Investigate further on what could be the reasons and what actions are needed to bring up sales for the next fiscal year.

 ## Technologies Used